Preparing for Your Move to Campus

 - Space heaters

-- Weapons of any kind that are capable of producing projectiles or any sort of lethal weapon (e.g., knives, switchblades, etc.)
+- Weapons of any kind, items capable of producing projectiles, or any dangerous item (e.g knives, switchblades, etc.).

 - Dangerous or caustic chemicals